2021-2022 Academic Catalog [ARCHIVED CATALOG]

 [Archived Academic Catalogs Prior to AY 2011-2012, may be requested by contacting the Office of the Registrar]

-Louisiana State University at Eunice is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees.
-Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Louisiana State University at Eunice.
+Louisiana State University at Eunice is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees.
+Questions about the accreditation of Louisiana State University at Eunice may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).

 Each student is personally responsible for completing all requirements established by the campus for his or her degree.
 It is the student’s responsibility to inform himself or herself of these requirements.
 A student’s advisor will not assume these responsibilities.
 Any substitution, waiver, or exemption from any established requirement or academic standard may be accomplished only with the approval of the Vice Chancellor for Academic Affairs.